Efficient Reinforcement Finetuning via Adaptive Curriculum Learning: Introduction

 To address these limitations, we propose \adarft, a reinforcement finetuning method based on adaptive curriculum learning \citep{bengio2009curriculumlearning}, which dynamically adjusts training set difficulty to match the model's evolving skill level.
 The intuition is simple: learning is most effective when tasks are neither too easy nor too hard. \adarft formalizes this by maintaining a target difficulty level, which increases or decreases based on recent reward feedback.
 At each step, the model is trained on examples closest to this target, promoting a steady progression through solvable yet challenging tasks.
 The full algorithm is outlined in Algorithm \ref{alg:curriculum}.
 Unlike prior work that relies on fixed stages, repeated rollouts, or model-specific data processing, \adarft is lightweight, general, and model-agnostic.
 It can be directly applied on top of any standard reinforcement learning (RL) algorithms like Proximal Policy Optimization (PPO) \citep{schulman2017proximalpolicyoptimizationalgorithms}.
 We evaluate \adarft on a dataset spanning a wide range of competition-level math problems, including AMC, AIME, and IMO-style questions.
-Across multiple training distributions and two model sizes, \adarft significantly improves both training efficiency and final performance.
-Gains are especially notable in imbalanced data regimes, where static sampling often fails. \adarft can reduce training time by up to 2$\times$, offering a practical and scalable path to more efficient RFT in structured reasoning tasks.
+Across multiple training distributions and two model sizes, \adarft improves training efficiency while maintaining or often improving final performance in our runs.
+Gains are especially notable in imbalanced data regimes, where static sampling often fails.
+Given problem-level difficulty annotations, \adarft can reduce RFT training time by up to 2$\times$, offering a practical path to more efficient RFT in structured reasoning tasks.